Skip to Content

 Beyond ±10,000 yearsSignificant differences (See Laskar and Chapront formulas)

-Note: Actual measurements only exist for a short timeframe around our current age.
-All values before ~1000 AD and after today are theoretical predictions, including those from Laskar and Chapront.
+Actual measurements only exist for a short timeframe around the present epoch.
+All values before ~1000 AD and after today are theoretical predictions — including those from Laskar and Chapront.

 Orbital inclination compared: this model (blue) versus La2010a Laskar et al. 2011 (red), both showing oscillation over the inclination precession cycle